Riyadh

 Diplomatic Quarter (DQ)

 luxuryGated diplomatic enclave with embassies, parks, the King Fahd National Library, and exclusive residential compounds.
-The default landing zone for senior diplomats and Aramco executives.
+The default landing zone for senior diplomats, Aramco executives, and heads of international organizations.

 King Abdullah Financial District (KAFD)

-premiumRiyadh's modern financial district with sustainable skyscrapers, the Saudi Stock Exchange, and a metro station.
-Walking-friendly by Saudi standards, anchored by financial sector firms.
+premiumRiyadh's modern financial district — sustainable skyscrapers, the Saudi Stock Exchange (Tadawul), and a Riyadh Metro station.
+The most walkable-by-Saudi-standards CBD, anchored by Aramco, HSBC, and major PE/VC offices.

 Al Olaya

-premiumCentral commercial corridor along Olaya Street with Kingdom Centre tower, Faisaliah Tower, malls, and the highest concentration of restaurants and hotels.
+premiumCentral commercial corridor along Olaya Street with the iconic Kingdom Centre and Faisaliah towers, luxury malls, and Riyadh's highest concentration of restaurants and international hotels.

 Housing reality: Standard rental laws apply.
 Direct landlord negotiations are common, with 1-2 months deposit standard.